 Before any vaccine receives approval for widespread use, it must be supported by research data.
 All vaccines approved for emergency use have undergone rigorous testing as directed by the Food and Drug Administration (FDA) to ensure safety and effectiveness.

 Can I get COVID-19 after receiving the vaccine?

-Getting the vaccine helps protect you from getting sick or severely ill with COVID-19, but no vaccine is 100% effective.
+Getting the vaccine helps protect you from getting sick or severely ill with COVID-19, but no vaccine is 100%.

 While experts learn more, it’s still important to wear your mask in public if you’re in an area of high transmission.
-Also, keep washing your hands often and social distance.
+Also, keep washing your hands often and social distancing.